My purpose is not to disparage or devalue the groundbreaking

 Arterburn Cousins.
 Questions or comments about this project are

-always welcome.
+always welcomed.
 Please write to me via the group administrator's

 email link, at the top of the Background page.

 "Consider whether we ought not to be more in the habit of

 seeking honor from our descendants than from our

 ancestors, thinking it better to be nobly remembered than

 John Ruskin (1819-1900)